ibitcy/react-stores/README.md

 }

 // Note that you always have your store interface, you haven't lost typization consistency
-// of your app like it always occurs in Flux/Redux apps in action/store communication let newState:CommonStore.State = {
+// of your app like it always occurs in Flux/Redux apps in action -> store communication let newState:CommonStore.State = {
 	counter: 100500
 }